lingluodlut/KeSACNN/README.md

 	- KeSACNN-arc1.py: Our KeSACNN-I model
 	- KeSACNN-arc2.py: Our KeSACNN-2 model

+## Feature Embeddings
+The trained feature embeddings can be downloaded from https://www.kaggle.com/lingluodlut/kesacnn.

 ## Train a basic SACNN model
 To train a basic SACNN model, you need to provide the file of the training set, testing set and word embedding, and run the SACNN.py script: